tessro/old-blog/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 ---

 Does this describe you?
 Have you had similar feelings or struggles?
-You can reach me at @paulrosania or paul@rosania.org.
+You can reach me at @ptr or paul@rosania.org.
 I'd love to hear from you.